 Clinics: St Albans, Hoppers Crossing, Geelong

 Malcolm joined the team in 2012 and brings high level knowledge, experience and skills in the management of acute, sub-acute and chronic conditions including injuries and traumas as well as complex persistent pain.
 He trained at Monash University in 1989 and graduated with honours before doing further postgraduate training in various disciplines, both locally and abroad.
 He provides medical services as an Occupational and Environmental Medicine Consultant and specialises in WorkSafe / TAC / RTW.
 He has a special interest in medico-legal practitioner cases and workplace injuries in his role as an Acute Injury Management Specialist (AIMS).
-He also consults as one of the Pain Management Program and Rehabilitation Program Physicians for Advance Healthcare.
+He also consults as one of the Pain Management and Rehabilitation Multidisciplinary Program team’s senior clinicians for Advance Healthcare.

 Malcolm also does extensive work in various tertiary, base and peripheral hospital Emergency Departments as an Accident and Emergency & Trauma Medicine VMO, with his experience in over 40 hospitals around Australia, and performs Emergency Retrieval Services for several institutions.
 His past and present appointments include Expert Witness code for Victorian and South Australian Law courts, teaching and lecturing at University of Singapore and SGH / Raffles Hospital in his capacity as Associate Professor and Research Fellow.
 He has added interest in Preventative Medicine and Health Promotion and is assisting the development and implementation of such colleges in South East Asia, for the betterment of future medicine in third world and developing countries.

 Outside medicine, Malcolm has a keen interest and participation in co-curricular activities including Life Surfing Torquay, Canadian Swim Team, Squash Racquets Association of Malaysia, cultures & arts, political history, interior design architecture, travel and epicure.
 Malcolm describes himself as competent, diligent, caring and approachable, and down to earth and believes a good sense of humour is the best medicine of all.

 Malcolm speaks fluent Cantonese.